maurotoro/ephys_helpers/README.md

     --freq_min 200
     # High cut for the bandpass
     --freq_max 9000
     # The type of common average referencing to be used
     # one of {global, local group}, by default is global
     --car global
     # Save file switch
     --save
 ```

+#### Run sorting algorithm

+Describe how to run the sorting script.

+#### Extract spikes

+Describe how to run the spike extraction script.

+# Comments

+When running kilosort-X there might be issues, the main one found up to now is that they are hiding that one can change the length of the waveforms extracted, and this parameter has been empirically shown to be relevant for our recordings.
+The current way to have access to it is by changing the `ops.nt0` by hand after the creation of the pipeline by spikeInterface, this is subpar but hasn't been added on their end, I'll make a pull request to add it as it could be useful.